 – loanDepot Pros and Cons

 - Direct mortgage lender that offers home purchase and refinance loans

 - Founded in 2010, headquartered in Foothill Ranch, CA

 - Ranked 2nd largest nonbank lender and a top-10 retail mortgage lender

 - Also the 8th largest VA lender in the country

 - Over 200 retail branches nationwide and growing

 - Went public in early 2021 under ticker symbol NYSE:LDI

-Despite being a very young company, the Foothill Ranch, CA-based direct lender loanDepot has funded more than $200 billion in consumer loans by just their 10th anniversary.
+Despite being a very young company, Foothill Ranch, CA-based direct lender loanDepot has funded more than $300 billion in consumer loans since 2010.